8fold/site-8fold.pro/content-root/public/operations/financial/content.md

 ### Open Source Software Support Fund

 85 percent is moved to the Practitioner Prep.
-Fund
+Fund.
+15 percent is moved to the general ledger for distribution to third parties.

 ### Tax Preparation Fund

+8fold files taxes annually (or quarterly) in accordance with Federal, State, and local laws.

-If taxes are owed annually (or quarterly), they will be paid out of the Tax Preparation Fund by transferring the amount owed to the General Fund.
-A percentage of the remaining balance of the Tax Preparation Fund is transferred to the General Fund in accordance with the flow described above; ignoring the 30 percent to the Tax Preparation Fund.
+If taxes are owed, 8fold transfers the amount from the Tax Preparation Fund to the General Fund.
+80 percent or less of the remaining balance in the Tax Preparation Fund is transferred to the General Fund in accordance with the flow described above; ignoring the 30 percent to the Tax Preparation Fund.